Bradley-Buchner/worm_synergy/README.md

 This repository contains the scripts and notebooks for the model known as SynergyGT, which serves as a computational tool for the Levine Lab and its research on the genetics of aging in the roundworm *C. elegans*.
 Although individual gene perturbations associated with aging and longevity have been well-studied, understanding/solving aging requires treating it as a complex, emergent phenotype driven by nonlinear genetic interactions.
 Synergistic gene interactions offer a view into the complexity of aging, and by predicting/learning to identify synergy in the genetic interaction network with deep learning we can better understand how aging/longevity emerges.
 SynergyGT does this by combining knowledge of gene-aging associations and a network of mechanistic gene-gene interactions to learn features of known synergistic gene pairs that distinguish them from those that are not.
 With a design inspired by biology and modern LLMs, SynergyGT can predict synergistic interactions at a level significantly better than baseline.
 As a result, the model can be used to characterize the likelihood of synergy between any pair of genes, which could lead to the discovery of novel synergistic interactions and a better understanding of the genetic landscape of aging.

 ## Model Schema
-Below is the model's (conceptual) blueprint/outline that specifies what information it consumes, how that information is represented, what the model is trained to predict, and under what assumptions it learns.
+This section outlines the conceptual blueprint of the model, specifying the information it consumes, how that information is represented, what the model is trained to predict, and the assumptions under which its learns.

 ### Input
+The model integrates two primary data sources:
-1. Genetic interaction network from WormBase
+**1. Genetic interaction network (from WormBase)**
+A directed, heterogeneous interaction network representing known molecular and genetic relationships in C. elegans.
    * 11,493 nodes (genes/proteins) and 90,364 edges
-  * 3 types of edges (interactions): "genetic", "physical", and "regulatory"
+   * 3 types of edges (interactions): genetic, physical, and regulatory
-  * Edges are directed to reflect causal relationships (non-causal interactions have edges in both directions)
+   * Edges are directed to reflect causal relationships where applicable; non-causal interactions are represented by bidirectional edges.

-2. Double mutant lifespan experiment data from SynergyAge (a database of *C. elegans* lifespan trajectories altered by synergistic genetic interventions)
+**2. Double mutant lifespan assays (from SynergyAge)** A curated collection of lifespan measurements for combinatorial genetic interventions in *C. elegans*
-  * 1,458 double mutant experiments, 801 unique double mutants (gene perturbation pairs)
+* 1,458 double mutant experiments, 801 unique double mutants (i.e., gene perturbation pairs)
-  * Experiments are tagged/recorded as having either an antagonistic, additive, or synergistic effect
+* Each experiment is categorized as resulting in an antagonistic, additive, or synergistic effect on lifespan

+Together, these inputs provide both the network context in which genes interact and empirical measurements of how pairs of genetic perturbations affect lifespan.

 ### Representation
 * Pair subgraphs: